lanzhiheng/bean/README.md

-## Regex Expression
+## Regular Expression

+### Simple demo

-For using the regex expression feature in bean, you should build the regex instance like this
+For using the regular expression feature in bean, you should build the regex instance like this

 ```
 > regex = Regex.build('aa+')